 Happy fall!
-I assume you’re reading this while you’re either waiting in line for a PSL, (no judgment here) you’re on your way to check out fall colors, or you just finished searching the back of your closet for your box of scarves.
-Either way, it’s time to read these seven solid reasons to make Reno Tahoe your fall-cation destination.
+We assume you’re reading this while you’re either waiting in line for a PSL, (no judgment here) you’re on your way to check out fall colors, or you just finished searching the back of your closet for your box of scarves.
+Either way, it’s time to read these nine solid reasons why you need to experience fall in Reno like a local.

 Cooler weather and fewer crowds make fall the best time to hit the trails in Reno Tahoe.
-The days are starting to get a little shorter, so make sure you plan accordingly if you’re looking to summit one of Tahoe’s majestic peaks.
-Grab your favorite seasonal brew from one of Reno Tahoe’s local breweries and enjoy it on a mountaintop while basking in the sun.
+The days are starting to get a little shorter, so make sure you plan accordingly if you’re looking to summit one of Tahoe’s majestic peaks, and remember the new rules of the trail.
+Fall is the perfect time to take your hiking route to a new level with Tahoe Via Ferrata and climb to some amazing views of Squaw Valley.
+No matter what you do grab your favorite seasonal brew from one of Reno Tahoe’s local breweries and enjoy it on a mountaintop while basking in the sun.
 It’s doesn’t get much better than this.

 Reno Tahoe is home to some of the best trout fishing in the western United States.
-Whether it’s the beautiful Truckee River, the majestic Alpine Lakes, or the world renown Pyramid Lake, the options for where to fish are endless!
+Whether it’s the beautiful Truckee River, the majestic alpine lakes, or the world-renowned Pyramid Lake, the options for fishing near Reno and Lake Tahoe are endless!
 Fall is the perfect time to get out in nature and find your favorite fishing spot.

-Mmmm fall drinks and treats.
-Whether it’s filled with caffeine or of the adults-only variety, fall drinks are kind of the greatest thing about fall.
+Yummmm, fall drinks and treats.
+Whether it’s filled with caffeine or of the adults-only variety, fall drinks are kind of the greatest thing about Reno in the fall.
 There’s a whole world of specialty coffee shops and foodie favorites in The Biggest Little City, and some of them offer seasonal specialties.
-Several of our 30+ breweries are also getting into the autumn spirit by releasing seasonal brews.
-Go ahead, get festive and visit all of them all – just maybe not in the same day.
+Several of our breweries are also getting into the autumn spirit by releasing seasonal craft beers.
+Go ahead, get festive and visit all the Reno Tahoe breweries – just maybe not all in the same day.

 #NoFilter needed in Reno Tahoe.
 These colors are just begging to be photographed, and you must oblige.
 The leaves begin changing at the end of September and peak in October.
 Take a look at some of the best places to go “leaf peeping” around Lake Tahoe and the Biggest Little City.
-You’ll see plenty of tourists and locals walking along the Truckee River for some great shots… and some great spots to grab a bite.
-Be sure to tag #RenoTahoe when you post for a chance to be featured on our Instagram.
+You’ll see plenty of tourists and locals walking along the Truckee River in downtown Reno looking for some great shots… and some great spots to grab a bite.
+Be sure to tag #RenoTahoe when you post your Instagram-worthy shots for a chance to be featured on the Reno Tahoe Instagram page!

 Visit our outdoor activities page for more fall-tastic information!